 An impressive game that shows he is bedding into the Chelsea back four very well.
 Refused to be bullied by the problematic Kenwyne Jones and used his initiative to carry the ball forward and join in play.

-Rattled the bar in the latter stages of the first half in a robust display that saw him claim the right flank for his own with some powerful bursts.
-Subbed off during the break, perhaps suffering ill-effects from Fuller’s ugly stamp.
+Rattled the bar during the latter stages of the first half in a robust display that saw him claim the right flank for his own with some powerful bursts.
+Subbed off after the break, perhaps suffering ill-effects from Fuller’s ugly stamp.

 Apart from a few bright moments here and there, failed to deliver a constant or tangible threat.
-Perhaps unused to the new shape selected by the new boss, or maybe just an off day.
+Perhaps unfamiliar with the new shape selected by Di Matteo, or maybe just an off day.
 Either way, not the most compelling of performances.